Learn to Speak the Language of Diplomacy

 Ambassador

-The chief of a diplomatic mission; the ranking official diplomatic representative of a country to the country to which s/he is appointed, and the personal representative of his/her own head of state to the head of state of the host country.
-Ambassador is capitalized when referring to a specific person (i.e., Ambassador Smith)
+The chief of a diplomatic mission; the highest-ranking diplomatic representative of one country to another country to which they are appointed; An ambassador is considered the personal representative of their country’s head of state to the head of state of the host country.

 • Term